 Medicare Advantage plans usually offer an HMO or PPO network.
 Insurance companies utilize cost-saving features such as a network of providers and PCP referrals to stretch the purchasing power of each dollar.

 An HMO uses a Health Maintenance Organization.
 With an HMO, the insured person must select a primary care doctor.
-The primary care doctor (PCP) will issue a referral when the patient needs to be seen outside their office.
+The primary care doctor (PCP) will issue a referral when the patient’s needs require treatment from a specialist.

-HMO plans tend to offer some of the lowest premiums but are often disregarded due to the restrictions.
-These types of plans may include a lower cost, restrictions, or follow different rules.
+HMO plans offer some of the lowest premiums but often get disregarded due to the restrictions.
+These types of plans may include a lower cost, limitations, or follow different rules.

 Medicare Advantage HMO plans must provide at least the same compensation package as Original Medicare.
 All Advantage plans must offer the same rights, benefits, and protections as Original Medicare.